Drowning in LPG

 One of the most exciting developments is concentrated in North America.
 Yes, we all know the stories of the US becoming the next LNG superpower.
 LNG is methane gas that has been cooled to minus 161 degrees Celsius so it drops liquid and then it is transported in huge tankers (some of them have domes as tanks) over the oceans.
 LNG gets all the limelight and the great attention (plus the big bucks) today but what happens in LPG is no less thrilling.

 Already the very first shale drillers knew that the resulting gas was very wet depending on the formation which means it is high in Natural Gas Liquids.
-This has by now gone all the way to oil which has become the really sought after resource – gas has transformed from the stuff those drillers went for to be the sidekick today.
+This has by now gone all the way to oil which has become the sought-after resource – gas has transformed from the stuff those drillers went for to be the sidekick today.

 In the last 10 years, the US has transformed from an importer of LPG into one of its biggest exporters.
 The North American continental market is oversupplied to the point where storage is bursting at the seams and traders lack sufficient capacity to game the market properly.
 Gaming requires overcapacity and North American LPG is hitting tank tops and capacity constraints on the transmission grid.